Facade Design Pattern

 This class will be responsible for initializing and managing the library objects, tracking their dependencies, and ensuring that methods are executed in the correct order.
 Now, if we ever need to switch to a different library, we only need to update the implementation of the facade class, rather than our entire codebase.

 • Payment gateways use Facade to provide a consistent interface for payment processing.
-Here Facade hides the complexity of the payment process, which makes it easy for merchants to integrate with the gateway.
+Here Facade hides the complexity of the payment process, which makes it easy to integrate with the gateway.

 • Operating systems use Facade to provide a unified interface to the underlying hardware and software components.